How to decide what internet speed you need

 Bandwidth is measured in bits per second (bps), and files are measured in bytes.
 One byte equals eight bits, so one megabyte (MB) is eight megabits (Mbps).
 That means that a file that is 1 MB will take eight seconds to download if your connection is 1 Mbps.
 (For reference, an MP3 file is usually around 5 MB, and a movie can be anywhere from 1,000 to over 5,000 MB).

-The more stuff you do online, the higher Mbps you’re going to need so you can download, stream and game without waiting for everything to load.
+How you use the internet will determine how much bandwidth you need.
+The more you do online, the higher Mbps you’re going to need so you can download, stream and game without waiting for everything to load.

 In general, faster internet is better for streaming and gaming.
 Keep in mind, the Mbps you pay for is the maximum Mbps you will receive.
 You might end up getting slower speeds during busy times of the day and when multiple users in your home are online, so if you’re an avid internet user, you should probably go with the fastest speed available in your area.